MaadhavBhatt/bookbuddy/README.md

 BookBuddy helps schools create their own book exchange platform where students can donate books they no longer need and find books they want to read.

+## Link to Hack Club and Journey

+This was initially a random idea I started developing, thanks to the pile of books I made a standing desk out of.
+At Hack Club, I'm continuing to work on it as part of my [Journey](https://journey.hackclub.com) project.
+Here's the Journey project page for BookBuddy: [BookBuddy Journey](https://journey.hackclub.com/bookbuddy).

 ## Project setup

 ```